 Unfortunately, freshwater resources are dwindling rapidly.
 The world today is experiencing a surge of water-related crises, as reservoirs dry up and lake levels drop to historic lows.

 At least half of the 50,000 rivers that existed in China in the 1990s have disappeared, the water drained for use by factories and farms.
-Pakistan’s emergency water reserves are down to a 30-day supply—a far cry from the recommended 1,000 days for semiarid countries.
-Last summer, the eastern basin of the Aral Sea dried up completely—the first time in 600 years.
+At the time of writing, Pakistan’s emergency water reserves are down to a 30-day supply—a far cry from the recommended 1,000 days for semiarid countries.
+In the summer of 2014, the eastern basin of the Aral Sea dried up completely—the first time in 600 years.

 Use of the Jordan River is drying up the Dead Sea, and now thousands of sinkholes dot its banks.
-The drought is so serious in southeastern Brazil, residents have begun drilling through their floors to try to reach water, and schools are discouraging students from using water to brush their teeth.
+The drought was so serious in southeastern Brazil, residents drilled through their floors to try to reach water, and schools discouraged students from using water to brush their teeth.

 Those are just a few examples.
 According to the United Nations World Water Development Report 2015, about 1.2 billion people, or almost one-fifth of the world’s population, live in areas of physical water scarcity (meaning there isn’t enough water to meet demand).
 Another 1.6 billion people, or almost one quarter of the world’s population, face economic water shortage (a lack of infrastructure to use available water).